-The word ‘Responsible’ (Adjective) describes someone who is reliable, trustworthy, and accountable for their actions or duties.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Responsible’ correctly in sentences.
+The word ‘responsible’ (adjective) describes someone who can be trusted to do what they should, and who can be held accountable for the results.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘responsible’ correctly in sentences.

 Responsible Explained in Depth